tuankhoin/COMP30027-Practical-Solutions/README.md

 Some quick stuffs:
 - I have added on each notebook a button so that you can run them on Colab if you want.
 - If you like it, give the repo a star so that I look cooler on my GitHub profile ;) .

+End of sem!
+It has been a great time teaching you all.
+Thank you for giving me this experience!

+If you want to keep in touch, [I'm everywhere](https://tkhoinguyen.netlify.app/contact/) ;)